kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/graphql@L7AllJfKvClaam3y-u6DP.md

 # Graphql

-GraphQL, by Facebook, is a way to get data for apps.
-Unlike older methods, it lets apps ask for exactly the data they need, no more, no less.
-This is great for mobile apps where saving data is important.
-It's different from REST but good for big or changing APIs.
+GraphQL is Facebook's query language for APIs allowing clients to request exactly the data needed.
+Reduces over-fetching and under-fetching compared to REST.
+Ideal for mobile applications, complex APIs, and rapidly changing requirements with strong typing.

 Visit the following resources to learn more: